Research Projects

 We have demonstrated the efficacy of a new non-viral somatic gene targeting strategy using CRISPR/Cas9 (in collaboration with Thermofisher).
 This technique will allow rapid screen of genes functions directly in vivo.

-4] Enhance bowel activity after SCI
+4] Gastrointestinal dysfunction after SCI